The Effects of Cyberbullying on Offline Relationships

 - Avoid conversations about their friendships or online activity

 - Talk to your child about what cyberbullying is.
 Many teens underestimate the impact of cyberbullying, as it doesn’t always pose an immediate threat.
 Help them identify possible signs of cyberbullying.

 - Teach them to show respect and empathy for others online.
 Talk about how to stand up for themselves and others online.
 The Internet may be “anonymous”, but cyberbullying can have a similar impact as school bullying.
 In-person social skills apply online too.

 - Set boundaries around technology use.
 This is more realistic than “punishing them” by taking away their electronic devices to protect them from harassment.
 Talk to them about privacy settings and deleting old accounts.
 Ask to follow their accounts to monitor interactions.

 - Encourage them to socialize more offline.
 While many teen relationships are maintained through contact over social networks, participating in positive social activities can help teens strengthen meaningful relationships and unplug from the fear of online victimization.

 Elevations RTC Can Help

-Elevations RTC is a co-ed residential treatment center for teens ages 13-17 who are struggling with mental health issues that have been affected by their technology use and victimization online.
+Elevations RTC is an all gender residential treatment center for teens ages 13-17 who are struggling with mental health issues that have been affected by their technology use and victimization online.
 Our students struggle with anxiety, depression, ADHD, self esteem, and bullying.
 We follow an intensive interdisciplinary approach that offers college preparatory academics, therapeutic recreation activities, and individual, family and group psychotherapy.
 Elevations gives students the skills and confidence they need to transition to the real world and lead healthy, happy lives.